csudcy/dgen/README.md

 # dgen

-Generate Dobble-esque cards
+Generate Dobble-like cards.

 ## Running

+You don't need to run this yourself; you can just use the online version [here](https://csudcy.github.io/dgen/)!

 * Run this script `./serve.sh`
-* Go to [http://localhost:8000/] to browse the site!
+* Go to http://localhost:8000/ to browse the site!